Flipkart/GraceKelly/README.md

 ####CacheEntry
 The CacheEntry class is a simple java object that holds data required to get, put and invalidate a cache entry.
-The generic parameter indicates the type of the object that'll be store against the given key. usage is as follows, where the **ttl is in seconds**
+The generic parameter indicates the type of the object that will be stored against the given key. usage is as follows, where the **ttl is in seconds**

 ```java